Best Tripod for iPhone of 2020

 Analysis and Test Results

-Our expert photography gear testers split our side-by-side testing process into four weighted rating metrics, with the top tripods' performances in each metric highlighted below.
+Our expert photography gear testers split our side-by-side testing process into four weighted rating metrics: ease of use, portability, stability, and durability.
+The top tripods' performances in each metric are highlighted below.

 Ease of Use